Holos 2018 Ecopsychology Conference

 1:30 Break-Out Workshops – experiential, on-the-land, small group programs.
 Choose one upon registering (to secure your place) or simply choose one at the start of the day

-4:35 Applied Ecopsychology Panel: A group of actively practicing ecotherapists, each with a unique perspective, will offer their particular lens on their work and then field questions and comments from the community of participants.
+4:00 Applied Ecopsychology Panel a group of actively practicing ecotherapists, each with a unique perspective will offer their particular lens on their work and then field questions and comments from the community of participants.
 Please bring your questions/concerns and commentary as our panel of presenters meet your inquiry in a lively discussion that invites YOUR participation.

-5:30 Close – be sure to complete your CEU paperwork
+5:30 FAREWELLS Be sure to complete your ceu paperwork!

 Laura Parker, MFT is an ecotherapist with a private practice in Oakland.
 She provides individual and group supervision and teaches clinical seminars for Holos.
 Her work integrates relational, psychodynamic perspectives with mindfulness, emotional intelligence, practical skill-building, somatic resourcing, deep imagination, and earth-based spirituality.

-CONFERENCE FEES: (fee includes a delicious lunch at the center for both conference and workshop as registered)
+CONFERENCE FEES: (fee includes a delicious lunch at the center for both days)

 early registration discount extended to March 1 as space is available